FIDUCEO/FCDR_HIRS/README.md

 - Use summarise_hirs_fcdr with 'plot' mode to visualise summarising statistic

-- For shorter periods of plotting, usi plot_hirs_fcdr (short time series) and hirs_orbit_map (maps)
+- For shorter periods of plotting, use plot_hirs_fcdr (short time series) and hirs_orbit_map (maps)